TakuOkawara/full_linear_/README.md

 We tested this code by Ubuntu 22.04

-# How to use
+# Usage
 The full linear wheel odometry factor is implemented as a header-only file.
 Therefore, you can use this factor by only including this header file in your code.
-Please refer to the example directory for incorporating this factor into your factor graph defined by GTSAM.
+Please refer to the examples directory for incorporating this factor into your factor graph defined by GTSAM.

 # Citation
 If you use the full linear wheel odometry factor for academic work, please cite the following publication.